 So, when my prickly patch of nettles (Urtica dioica) started to peek out from the garden a few weeks ago, inspiration struck…nettle chips!

 Nettles seem to have this effect on me every year.
 Last spring, it was Nettle Garlic Buttermilk Biscuits and Garden Frittatas.
 The summer before, it was Pickled Nettles.
 This year, it is most certainly Nettle Chips.
-With their unique umami tastiness and a wealth of potassium, calcium, magnesium, iron, zinc, protein, and plenty of other vitamins and minerals, nettles make the perfect springtime green…especially when marinated and dehydrated into a crunchy treat.
+With their unique umami tastiness and a wealth of vitamins and minerals, nettles make the perfect springtime green…especially when marinated and dehydrated into a crunchy treat.

 The stinging trichomes that make nettles famous will lose their biting ferocity as you glaze and dry the leaves.
 No need to worry about stung tongues!
 You will need a good pair of thick gloves and garden shears when harvesting though.
 Look for the young tender tops in spring and early summer, before the plant goes to flower or seed.
 Snip the plant about 6 inches from the top and collect in a paper bag or basket.